‘Can’t we teleport?’

 She held the cookie aloft as it appeared.
 It, like the last twelve she’d required that morning, looked exactly like her default image for what a cookie should be.
-And tasted like a cookie should.
-It was sensible magic, not needing a recipe or precise instructions, instead going off established parameters.
+And it tasted like a cookie should.
+It was sensible magic, not needing a recipe or precise instructions; instead, it went off established parameters.
 She wolfed down the cookie.

 ‘Have you heard a word I’ve said in the last five minutes?’

 ‘…Probably not.’
 Stef looked at him as he sighed.

 ‘Why aren’t you wearing a headset?’ he asked after a moment.